mlarocca/jsgraphs/readme/tutorial.md

 const json = g.toJson();
 let g1 = Graph.fromJSON(json);
 ```
-This is an important property (and the reason why we restricted the type of valid labels), because it allows you to create a graph in any other platform/language, possibly run algorithms or transformations on it, and then export it to a _JSON_ file, pick it up in you web app with _JsGraphs_, and display it.
+This is an important property (and the reason why we restricted the type of valid names), because it allows you to create a graph in any other platform/language, possibly run algorithms or transformations on it, and then export it to a _JSON_ file, pick it up in you web app with _JsGraphs_, and display it.

 Or, vice versa, create it in JS (perhaps with an ad-hoc tool: stay tuned!), and then import it in your application written in any other language, or just store it in a **database** and retrieve it later.